Table of Contents

 With its three different parts, the deltoid muscle is involved in all acromioclavicular movements.
 Due to a very complex pinnation and a very large physiological cross-section at a relatively small volume, it is the most important abductor.

 In the event of isolated tension, the pars clavicularis causes an anteversion (lat. ante = before; vertere = turn) and internal rotation of the humerus in the shoulder joint.

-The pars spinalis of the deltoid muscle on the other hand causes in isolated tension a retroversion (lat. retro = back) and outward rotation of the humerus in the shoulder joint.
-In conjunction with the pars spinalis, they can therefore in an adducted arm (move an extremity towards the midline of the body) act antagonistically (Greek antagonistés = opponents, adversaries) to the pars acromialis and therefore as strong adductors.
+The pars spinalis of the deltoid muscle on the other hand causes a retroversion (lat. retro = back) in isolated tension (lat. retro = back) and outward rotation of the humerus in the shoulder joint.
+In conjunction with the pars spinalis, they can, therefore, act antagonistically (Greek antagonistés = opponents, adversaries) in an adducted arm (move an extremity towards the midline of the body) to the pars acromialis and therefore as strong adductors.
 With an insufficient pars acrominalis as an abductor, they continue to lead in the abduction the already abducted arm.

 An abduction of the arm is made possible by the pars acromialis with the supraspinatus muscle centralizing the head of the humerus in the joint socket.

-In summary, the functions of the deltoid muscle are as follow:
+In summary, the functions of the deltoid muscle are as follows:

 - Internal rotation

 The axillary nerve is responsible for the innervation of the deltoid muscle.